data-integrations/wrangler/docs/directives/set-columns.md

 ## Usage Notes

-The most common use of the `set columns` directive is to set the name of columns when a CSV file is parsed.
+The most common use of the SET COLUMNS directive is to set the name of columns when a CSV file is parsed.
 The column names will be applied to the record starting from the first field, in the order that they are specified.